ManticoreGamesInc/platform-documentation/docs/reference/core_api.md

 ### [SmartObject](/core_api/classes/smartobject/smartobjectOverview)

 SmartObject is the top-level container of a blueprint “smart object” that has been placed in the game.
 It inherits everything from CoreObject.
-Note that some properties, such as isCollidable or isVisible, may not be respected by the contents of the blueprint.
+Note that some properties, such as `isCollidable` or `isVisible`, may not be respected by the contents of the blueprint.

 Property | Return Value | Description | Tags
 --- | --- | --- | ---